This is a bonus article for the “AI Path L1→L2 Upgrade Guide.” If you have not installed OpenCode yet, this guide gets you from zero to running.

 Verify with opencode --version (v1.14.x+).
 Prefer npm? npm install -g opencode.

 opencodenot found: add the global bin dir to your PATH.
 For bun:~/.bun/bin(Windows:%USERPROFILE%\.bun\bin).
-For npm:$(npm prefix -g)/bin(Windows: thenode_modules\.binsubdirectory under it).
+For npm:$(npm prefix -g)/bin(Windows:%APPDATA%\npm), and restart your terminal after updating PATH.

 Step 2: Register OpenCode Zen and Get an API Key